ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Message Framer Lifetime

-When a Connection establishment attempt begins, an event is delivered to notify the framer that a new Connection is being created and has a new instance of a Message Framer.
+When a Connection establishment attempt begins, an event is delivered to notify the Framer that a new Connection is being created.
 Similarly, a stop event is delivered when a Connection is being torn down.
+The Framer can use the Connection object to look up specific properties of the connection or the network being used that may influence how to frame Messages.

 ~~~
-FramerInstance -> Start()
+MessageFramer -> Start(Connection)
-FramerInstance -> Stop()
+MessageFramer -> Stop(Connection)
 ~~~

-When Message Framer gets a start message, it sets up its state and then indicates to the connection that it is ready to handle sending Messages by calling `ready` on the FramerInstance.
-This call can be delayed in case the protocol needs to do some simple handshake exchange before handling application Messages.
+When Message Framer receives a `Start` event, it has the opportunity to start writing some data on the Connection prior to the Connection delivering its `Ready` event.
+This allows the Framer to communicate control data to the remote endpoint that can be used to parse Messages.

 ~~~
-// instance is a FramerInstance reference
-instance.ready()
+MessageFramer.MakeConnectionReady(Connection)
 ~~~

 At any time if the Message Framer encounters a fatal error, it can also cause the Connection to fail and provide an error.

 ~~~
-instance.failed(Error)
+MessageFramer.FailConnection(Connection, Error)
 ~~~

 Before a Message Framer marks itself as ready, it can also dynamically add a protocol or framer